sankeer28/Club_Manager/README.md

 ### Working Features:
+- set schedule uses OpenStreetMap and Nominatim API to turn coordinates from clicking on the map to a named location
 - coach can add and delete members
 - member, coach and treasurer can register accounts and logout
 - The treasurer can schedule practice and delete practice